 Step 4: Place the cutting in a warm area with plenty of light.
 You should see roots begin to grow after a few weeks.

-Step 5: Once the cutting has grown several roots that are at least one inch long, plant it in fresh potting mix in a container or in your garden, then care for it as usual.
+Step 5: Once the cutting has grown several roots that are at least 1 inch long, plant it in fresh potting mix in a container or in your garden, then care for it as usual.

 Common Problems With Chocolate Mint

 Chocolate mint is usually a problem-free plant, as it's so adaptable and vigorous.
 A common problem you may encounter is a fungal disease called rust.
-Here's how to treat rust when it affects your plant:

 Keep an eye out for orange spots on the bottom of the leaves, which indicate an infestation.
 These can be treated with an organic fungicide, and preventing the leaves from getting wet may also help keep rust at bay.
 For mild infestations, remove any affected leaves before treating the plant.

 If you're growing chocolate mint in a container, you'll eventually need to repot the plant to keep it growing strong.
 You'll know it's time to transplant when you stop seeing vertical growth from the center and smaller leaves begin emerging at the sides of the pot.
 Repot your chocolate mint in the springtime after new leaves start growing.
 Opt for a container with ample drainage holes that's at least 12 inches deep.

 If you'd like a bigger plant, go up one pot size.
 You can also divide the plant and put it back in the same pot with fresh soil, then pot up the division in another container to start growing a new plant.
 Water your plant a few days before you plan to repot.
 Gently remove it from the container, then use your fingers to loosen the roots from the soil.
 Use clean potting shears to remove any rotten roots.